Destin Water Taxi 2026 Rates, Stops and Everything You Need to Know

 Norriego Point

-Norriego Point is one of Destin’s public beach areas and it’s a beautiful place to walk around or take a swim.
-Norriego Point is a white sand peninsula at the end of Gulf Shore Drive on Holiday Isle in Destin.
-It’s directly across from Harborwalk Village.
+Norriego Point is one of Destin’s public beach areas, and it’s such a pretty spot to wander, swim, and just soak in that “I can’t believe this water is real” feeling.
+It’s a white sand peninsula at the end of Gulf Shore Drive on Holiday Isle, directly across from Harborwalk Village, with views of the harbor, the East Pass, and boats cruising through all day.

 From Norriego Point, you can also walk the sidewalk on Gulf Shore Drive to the jetties at O’Steen Beach.
 This is the best snorkeling spot in Destin and also a nice calm swimming area on the East Pass.
 From here you can also walk out to a further set of jetties on the Gulf of Mexico.